jhuckaby/Cronicle/README.md

 The `event` object will contain the details for the requested event.
 See the [Event Data Format](#event-data-format) section below for details on the event object properties themselves.

 If [Allow Queued Jobs](#allow-queued-jobs) is enabled on the event, the API response will also include a `queue` property, which will be set to the number of jobs currently queued up.

+If there are any active jobs currently running for the event, they will also be included in the response, in a `jobs` array.
+Each job object will contain detailed information about the running job.
+See [get_job_status](#get_job_status) below for more details.

 ### create_event